aoliveiramagalhaes/br-club/README.md

 ## Details

-In this project, I built my own bar page that will dynamically respond as users adjust the size of their screen. br-club ​is a responsive design project by [codeacademy](https://www.codecademy.com/).
+In this project, I built my own bar page that will dynamically respond as users adjust the size of their screen. br-club is a responsive design project by [codeacademy](https://www.codecademy.com/).

 #### Languages
  * HTML